ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ##### 8.1.1.2 Basic Auth - LDAP User Store

-A GraphQL service can be secured using [LDAP User Store](https://github.com/ballerina-platform/module-ballerina-auth/blob/master/docs/spec/spec.md#312-ldap-user-store) and optionally by enforcing authorization.
+A GraphQL service can be secured using [Basic Auth with LDAP User Store](https://github.com/ballerina-platform/module-ballerina-auth/blob/master/docs/spec/spec.md#312-ldap-user-store) and optionally by enforcing authorization.

 When configured, it validates the `Authorization` header in the HTTP request that contains the GraphQL document.
 This reads the data from the configured LDAP, which stores the usernames and passwords for authentication and the scopes for authorization.